wsyd414/IntroToGithub/README.md

 # Intro To Github

 Welcome to class.
-First things first, let's get in touch with our tools.
+First things first, let's get to know our tools.
 Within the development industry when we build something, we usually build in large teams.
 The really powerful programs require many people working on the project together as a team.
 A problem that arises when multiple people are working on